 Tech Inspection Checklist for HPDE & Track Days

-Tech inspection (tech) is the safety check at the beginning of every track event.
-A tech inspector reviews your car and gear to confirm you meet minimum safety requirements.
-Failing tech doesn't mean your car is dangerous — it means something wasn't in order.
-Most failures are preventable with good preparation.
-This checklist covers what tech inspectors look for at NASA HPDE, GridLife, and similar events.
+Tech inspection is the safety check every driver goes through before they're allowed on track.
+An inspector reviews your car and gear to confirm you meet minimum safety requirements for that event.
+Failing tech doesn't mean your car is dangerous — it usually means one thing wasn't in order.
+Most failures are completely preventable.
+After years of attending and instructing at HPDE and autocross events, I've watched the same issues come up over and over.

 Engine Bay